Donald Trump Job Approval Rating: Increasing From Last Week Among Likely Voters

 — Robert Steven Thomas (@KEBLAAB) March 20, 2017

-Americans were reportedly in favor of amending and repealing Obamacare, defeating ISIS and terrorism, building a wall between the U.S. and Mexico border, deporting undocumented immigrants, and improving relations with Russia, but President Trump’s progress, so far, has been met with continuous pushback from both state and federal government, including the first phase of his Affordable Care Act replacement, as well as Trump’s second attempt at a travel ban, according to a new report on NPR.
+Americans were reportedly in favor of amending and repealing Obamacare, defeating ISIS and terrorism, building a wall between the U.S. and Mexico border, deporting undocumented immigrants, and improving relations with Russia, but President Trump’s progress so far has been met with continuous pushback from both state and federal government, including the first phase of his Affordable Care Act replacement, as well as Trump’s second attempt at a travel ban, according to a new report on NPR.

 But both Morning Consult and Rasmussen Reports say that Trump supporters still back his travel ban, still trust him to handle the economy, still approve of his first nominee to the U.S. Supreme Court, and still want some kind of replacement for Obamacare — although, not too much and not too little.